Talkala logo

 Evenings are safer when you first confirm which Brazilian time zone the number uses

 Look up Brasilia / Amazon / Acre / Fernando de Noronha • UTC-5 to UTC-2 before you dial.
-It's embarrassingly easy to forget this when you're calling Brazil from the opposite side of the planet.
+Timing is often the difference between reaching a person and reaching a closed desk.

 Quick cheat sheet